Kate Roberts (author): Work

 Her first volume of short stories, O gors y bryniau (From the Swamp of the Hills), appeared in 1925.
 Perhaps her most successful book of short stories is Te yn y grug (Tea in the Heather, 1959), a series about children.
 Of the novels that Roberts wrote, the most famous may have been Traed mewn cyffion (Feet in Chains, 1936), which reflected the hard life of a slate-quarrying family.
 The book was awarded a prize at the National Eisteddfod of Wales in Neath in 1934.
 She won the prize jointly with Grace Wynne Griffith and her novel Creigiau Milgwyn.
 However it was alleged that Creigiau Milgwyn was unworthy of the prize according to the historian Thomas Richards.

 In 1960 Roberts published Y Lôn Wen, a volume of autobiography.

 Most of her novels and short stories are set in the Arfon region where she lived in North Wales.
 She herself said that she derived the material for her work "from the society in which I was brought up, a poor society in an age of poverty... [where] it was always a struggle against poverty.
 But notice that the characters haven't reached the bottom of that poverty, they are struggling against it, afraid of it."

-Thus her work deals with the uneventful lives of humble people and how they deal with difficulties and disillusionments.
-It is remarkable for the richness of her language and for her perception.
-The role of women in society and progressive ideas about life and love are major themes.
+Roberts's work deals with the uneventful lives of humble people and how they deal with difficulties and disillusionments.
+The role of women in society and progressive ideas about life and love are also major themes.

 Many of her works have been translated into other languages including Dutch, French, and German.

 Roberts struck up a literary relationship with Saunders Lewis, which they maintained through letters over a period of forty years.
 These letters give a picture of life in Wales during the period and record the comments of two literary giants on events at home and abroad.

 In 1981, Kate Roberts: Bro a Bywyd, a book of 101 biographical photos, edited with an introduction by Derek Llwyd Morgan, was published by Cyngor Celfyddydau Cymru, Cardiff.
 The plates include extensive photographs from Kate Roberts' life, her family, and the places she lived.
 Also letters, documents, certificates, monuments, and handbills; the text and descriptive captions entirely in Welsh.